qiime2/amplicon-docs/docs/explanations/experienced-researchers.md

 That said, here are a couple of tips that should improve your experience in transitioning your workflows to QIIME 2:

 **Pro-tip #1: QIIME 2 artifacts are just zip files**.
+They contain your data, as well as some QIIME 2 generated metadata.
 Learn more about these in [](archives).

 **Pro-tip #2: The QIIME 2 command line interface tools can be slow because they unzip input data each time you call them.**